aperson31415/informatics/README.md

 </details>

-## ORAC Hidden Problem Revealer
+## ORAC Userscript
-A tool located in the top folder of this repository which, as injected as a userscript, shows some old, hidden orac2.info problems.
-Note that this doesn't unlock any sets, just some old un-searchable and un-listed problems.
+A tool located in the top folder of this repository which, as injected as a userscript, shows some old, hidden orac2.info problems, organises problems better, and allows you to mark problems with your own tags.

 ## Advanced AIO Tutorials
 This is a project being worked on right now, to cover some advanced AIO problems, and topics needed to solve them.
 This also extends into AIIO problems and topics.
 I hope to also make a userscript to integrate this into orac2.info.